Now more than ever, you may want a sense of calm and rootedness.

 If you’d like to know more about how drawing can contribute to science learning, teaching, and research, see this series of blog posts about “Artful Science.”
 You can also tap into a series of sketching tips.
 If you’d like specific training, check out the details about how you can tap the potential of drawing to enhance science education, research, and communication with collaborators.

-Don’t forget to download your copy of the intro to sketching guide!
+Don’t forget to order your copy of the sketching guide!

 Give nature sketching a try with the Pocket Guide to Sketching & Field Journal Basics!